neurolabusc/dcm_qa_cs_dl/README.md

 These images demonstrate Compressed Sensing (CS) and the Deep Learning based [Deep Resolve Gain (DRG), Sharp (DRS) and Boost (DRB)](https://marketing.webassets.siemens-healthineers.com/43ac1c8627df5a23/9121a0dc7e9e/siemens-healthineers-mr-deep-resolve-family-infographic.pdf) filters.
 The images were acquired using a Siemens 1.5T Sola running XA51 and were provided by Paul S Morgan (University of Nottingham).

-For Siemens, CS is listed on the console as a iPAT (integrated Parallel Acquisition Techniques) method.
+For Siemens, CS is currently only available for 3D gradient echo acquisitions.
+It is listed on the console as a iPAT (integrated Parallel Acquisition Techniques) method.
 So the iPAT options `CS`, `GRAPPA` or `mSENSE` are mutually exclusive.

 Each series is saved as both enhanced and classic DICOM format.